-The Professional Performance Committee (PPC), a statutory Committee of the Council, is one of three Practice Committees.
-The Committee considers allegations where it appears that a dental professional’s performance is deficient and if this deficiency amounts to an impairment of their fitness to practise.
+The Professional Performance Committee (PPC) is a statutory Committee of the Council.
+It is one of three Practice Committees.
+The PPC considers allegation(s) where:

-If the PPC finds that a registrant’s fitness to practise is impaired by reason of deficient professional performance it must revoke any interim order currently in place.
+If the PPC decides that a registrant’s ability to practise is effected because of deficient professional performance it must cancel any interim order currently in place.

 In the interests of public accountability, hearings before the PPC are generally open to the public.
-They may, however, be heard in private where the interests of the parties or the protection of the personal life of the registrant so requires, or if the Committee considers that publicity would prejudice the interests of justice.
+They may, however, be heard:

 Membership of the PPC is drawn from the fitness to practise panellists who are both dental professionals and lay members.

-The rules governing the procedure of the PPC are the General Dental Council (Fitness to Practice) Rules Order of Council 2006.
+The rules governing the procedures of the PPC are the General Dental Council (Fitness to Practice) Rules Order of Council 2006.

 The current guidance in use Guidance for the Practice Committees - including Sanctions Guidance (328.9 KB, PDF).